germanysources/regression_test/README.md

     snapshot_manager->compare_or_record( name = 'CARRIER' actual = carrier ).
     snapshot_manager->compare_or_record( name = 'FLIGHT' actual = flight ).

-    " can be omitted, when autosave = abap_true in constructor snapshot_manager->commit_changes( ).
+    " can be omitted, when autosave = abap_true in factory method or constructor snapshot_manager->commit_changes( ).

   ENDMETHOD.